Article Table Of Contents

 That's the largest absolute growth and a 14.9% increase.
 The percentage growth is the third largest percentage change for any race according to the Census's race and ethnicity definition.

-But how has the increase impacted New Jersey?
-Where cities and towns in New Jersey have seen the greatest increase in it's Hispanic population?
+But how has the increase impacted new jersey?
+Where cities and towns in new jersey have seen the greatest increase in it's Hispanic population?

-- Perth Amboy (Photos)
+- Perth Amboy (Photos | Homes For Sale)

-- West New York (Photos)
+- West New York (Photos | Homes For Sale)

 Read on below to see how we crunched the numbers and how your town ranked.

-To see where New Jersey ranked as a state on diversity, we have a ranking of the most diverse states in America.
+To see where new jersey ranked as a state on diversity, we have a ranking of the most diverse states in America.

-We still believe in the accuracy of data — especially from the census.
-So that's where we went to get the breakdown of race across New Jersey.
+We still believe in the accuracy of data -- especially from the census.
+So that's where we went to get the breakdown of race across new jersey.

-That lead us to the Census's most recently available data, the 2012-2016 American Community Survey data from the US Census.
+That lead us to the Census's most recently available data, the 2014-2018 American Community Survey data from the US Census.